-- 23.1 The Association expects that any procedures involving the use or removal of human tissue (including post-mortem tissue) will be carried out in accordance with the Human Tissue Act 2004, the guidance issued by the Department of Health/Local Health Authority and that issued by the MRC (see here and here and here in Research:

-Operational and Ethical Guidelines - 23.2 In addition, when research projects involve the use of any human tissue, blood samples of other biosamples, grantees will be asked to state, in their final report, what happened to any remaining samples at the end of the project, ie whether they were disposed of, or if they will be used in another project.
+- 23.1 The Association expects that any procedures involving the use or removal of human tissue (including post-mortem tissue) will be carried out in accordance with the Human Tissue Act 2004, the guidance issued by the Department of Health/Local Health Authority and that issued by the MRC (see here and here) for their grant-holders.
+See also this document from the MRC: here Operational and Ethical Guidelines - 23.2 In addition, when research projects involve the use of any human tissue, blood samples of other biosamples, grantees will be asked to state, in their final report, what happened to any remaining samples at the end of the project, ie whether they were disposed of, or if they will be used in another project.